drowe67/codec2-samples/README.md

 Using just two demo samples from the DVSI web site.
 It would be nice to augment these with AMBE samples processed from independent source material.

 Codec 2 is designed for digital radio applications that use small speakers (e.g. a HF radio or walkie talkie).
 The loudspeakers in these radios do not pass low frequencies, with typical -3dB points of 300-500Hz.
 Many analog radio systems (SSB and FM) filter speech between 300 and 3000 Hz.
-Arguably there is no point in spending bits to preserve these frequencies.
-The LPC modelling used in the 1200-3200 Codec 2 modes struggle with low frequency, sometimes leading to unpleasant artefacts.
+These frequencies are not required for intelligable speech (e.g. telephone networks remove them).
+Arguably there is no point in spending precious bits to preserve these frequencies.
+The LPC modelling used in the current 1200-3200 Codec 2 modes struggle with low frequencies, sometimes leading to unpleasant artefacts.
 We are therefore proposing to add a high pass filter to Codec 2 to define it's frequency response to match our use case.

-AMBE and some other commercial codecs (e.g. MELP) do pass low frequencies quite well.
-This can make them sound preferable when using a wide frequency response loudspeaker or good quality headphones.
+AMBE and other commercial codecs (e.g. MELP and TWELP) have been designed to encode low frequencies.
+This can make them sound preferable when using a wide frequency response loudspeaker or good quality headphones, in particular with male speakers that have significant low frequency energy.
 So this set of samples includes AMBE with and without a 200Hz (-6dB) cut off high pass filter to simulate using a small loudspeaker.

 Try listening to them through a small loudspeaker, such as a laptop, as well as good quality headphones.

-Sample 5 is an experimental candidate for a new 2400 bit/s mode, using a 3 stage VQ of rate K re-sampled log spectra from the `dr-papr` branch 9c78ca81 (`230204_three_dec experiment` in `ratek_resampler.sh`).
+Sample 5 is an experimental candidate for a new 2400 bit/s mode, using a 3 stage VQ of the re-sampled log spectra from the `dr-papr` branch 9c78ca81 (`230204_three_dec experiment` in `ratek_resampler.sh`).
 The spectrum is quantised with 27 bits every 20ms, or 1350 bits/s.
 It would be roughly 1900 bit/s when the side information (pitch and energy) is fully quantised.

 # 230221 - MELPe, TWELP and Codec 2 at 1200 and 600/700 bits/s

 MELPe and TWELP samples from the DSP Innovations web site.
+The COTs codecs try to code the full 4 kHz, whereas the Codec 2 samples have a 200 Hz (-6dB) High Pass Filter as discussed above.
+The COTs codec samples have been left unfiltered in these examples.
+Especially at low bit rates, we feel it is efficient to allocate bits to parts of the spectrum that will actually leave the loudspeaker in a typical use case.

+Sample 5 in `230422_1200` uses an experimental 3 stage VQ to quantised with 27 bits every 30ms (900 bits/s), which with side information (pitch and energy) would result in a 1200 bits/s codec.

+Sample 5 in the `230422_600` uses a single stage 12 bit VQ updated every 30ms to quantise the spectrum at 400 bits/s.
+With side information (pitch and energy) a candidate 600-700 bits/s codec.